 Proposition 3.
 When banks can freely issue equity (no financial frictions), the optimal nominal interest rate is $i^ = 0$ so that the Friedman Rule holds.

 The model with financial frictions features pecuniary externalities so that banks generally take excessive risk.
-As a result, a positive liquidity premium can improve welfare by decreasing banks' risk-taking.
+A positive liquidity premium can improve welfare by decreasing banks' risk-taking.